On the Influence of Pluto on Twotino Dynamics Through Their Mutual 4:3 Mean Motion Resonance: The Connection Through Neptune

 \section{The Connection Through Neptune}

-Pluto is locked in a 3:2 MMR with Neptune, and by definition, a Twotino is locked in a 2:1 MMR with Neptune.
-As they are both locked in resonance with Neptune, indirectly, they are also locked in resonance with each other.
-While Neptune orbits six times around the Sun, Pluto will orbit four times, and a Twotino will orbit three times.
+\ccc{As both Pluto and any Twotino are locked in MMR with Neptune, they are also indirectly locked in resonance with each other.} While Neptune orbits six times around the Sun, Pluto will orbit four times, and a Twotino will orbit three times.
 Therefore, Twotinos will be in a 4:3 MMR with Pluto.

-It is well known that Pluto's resonant argument in the 3:2 MMR is given by:
+\ccc{It is well known that resonant arguments of Pluto and Twotinos in Neptune's 3:2 and 2:1 MMRs are, respectively:}